Shaunak-Mukherjee/ECE595-Project--Active-Object-Localization-framework-with-RL/README.md

 ---

 ## How to Run
 1. Open the provided **Jupyter notebooks** in **Google Colab**
+2. 'Reinforcement_Learning_Final_Project_Showcase.ipynb' is reimplementation using Pascal VOC dataet and notebook 'Final_Run_Reinforcement_Learning_Final_Project_Showcase_CUB_200_2011.ipynb' - extension to CUB-200-2011 dataset
-2. Run all cells in order (datasets and experiments are clearly separated by notebook)
+4. Run all cells in order (datasets and experiments are clearly separated by notebook)
-3. Mount the required dataset (Pascal VOC or CUB-200-2011) when prompted
+5. Mount the required dataset (Pascal VOC or CUB-200-2011) when prompted
-4. Execute setup cells to initialize the environment and models
+6. Execute setup cells to initialize the environment and models
-5. Train the DQN agent
+7. Train the DQN agent
-6. Evaluate performance using built-in metric and visualization functions
+8. Evaluate performance using built-in metric and visualization functions